Bayer-Group/BayerCLAW/doc/quick-start.md

 contents -- rather than `job.json`.

 To monitor the job in the AWS web console, check the pages for Batch and StepFunctions.
-If a task fails, you will be able to see it either place, and there will be links to CloudWatch Logs.
+If a task fails, you will be able to see it in either place, and there will be links to CloudWatch Logs.